JDeakin25/Milestones-Project-1-P3/README.md

   * [Tablet Wireframe Doc](docs/tabletwireframe.pdf)
   * [Desktop Wireframe Doc](docs/desktopwireframe.pdf)

-During development I found several of my initial design elements were overly complicated and difficult to achieve, mainly the masonry image layout within the main Entertainment section.
+During development, I found several of my initial design elements were overly complicated to achieve, mainly the masonry image layout within the main Entertainment section.
 After exploring various ways of achieving the initial design I then decided to save time and use a more simplistic design for this section.
 Another change in the layout came with the volume of images intended to be used, as I found the site became too 'busy' and distracting, so the overall quantity of images has been reduced, particularly in the Food & Drink and Gifts & Stalls areas.

 ## FEATURES

 A core goal of the site is user engagement with the event organisers via registering for event updates, but also through social media where site users can learn about the key selling points of the event, such as the entertainment and retail options.
 The site includes a simple and effective lead capture form requiring only first and last names, an email address for correspondence, and a distinction on what type of attendee the user is registering as.
-By including a drop-down element within the form and asking site users to make this declaration, it ensures data is accurate and the correct marketing is received by the intended audience.
-The declaration of attendee type also benefits specifically performers and vendors, as they are clearly identifiable to the organisers and will be useful for future event planning purposes.
+By including a drop-down element within the form and asking site users to make this declaration, it ensures data is accurate and that the correct marketing is received by the intended audience.
+The declaration of attendee type also benefits specifically performers and vendors, as they are more identifiable to the organisers and will be useful for future event planning purposes.

 When users successfully complete a form they are greeted with a confirmation message via redirection to a specific "Success" page.
-Within these confirmation pages I've included necessary links for users to redirect back to the site home page, ensuring site users do not get lost.
+Within these confirmation pages, I've included necessary links for users to redirect back to the site home page, ensuring site users do not get lost.
 The confirmation pages also include the expected navigation and footer elements, to support consistency across the site structure but also to help users navigate effectively to their next destination within the site.

 The site also includes a standard contact form to support site users with specific questions and queries, but this form also asks users to specify the context of their form submission, in relation to niche activities, like sponsorship or charity support.
 This addition to the form will support the user experience and help event organisers respond correctly and effectively to their intended audiences.
 In addition to these forms, I’ve included all relevant social media links to their respective pages, and any that were not available now link to the main social media provider home page.